What we do

 And sometimes a cat - often a pregnant female - may simply be unwanted, and has been abandoned to fend for herself (and her kittens).

 Cats are given an initial vet check and any necessary treatment.
 Cats then pass into the care of our fosterers - very dedicated volunteers who look after them in purpose built pens in their gardens or a spare room in their homes.

 Cats are microchipped, neutered if this has not already been done, vaccinated against flu and enteritis, treated for fleas, roundworm and tapeworm, and where appropriate, blood tested for FIV and FeLV.

 Fosterers are also dedicated to socialising cats that have been traumatised by their experiences.
 When the fosterers happy that the cat is ready for homing, details are put on the website.

 A HOME CHECK is carried out - just to make sure that the adopter understands the special responsibilities attached to homing a rescue cat - and to help them welcome the cat into the family.
-Providing this is successful - and whilst COVID rules apply - the cat will be delivered to the new owner by a Cats Protection volunteer.
+Providing this is successful, the cat will be delivered to the new owner by a Cats Protection volunteer.
 The fosterer is always sad to see the cat go - but there is always another one waiting to move in!!

 Finally we look forward to receiving news of the cat in its new home - usually sunbathing in the garden, or asleep on a white duvet!